 - A violation of the law involving an individual being under the influence of a combination of alcohol and other drugs (itself potentially deadly), may result in an increase in criminal sanctions and penalties.

-In addition to the sanctions imposed by the university, individuals who have violated State and Federal law regarding possession, use, and/or distribution of alcohol and other drugs may be referred by the university to the appropriate authorities for arrest and prosecution.
+In addition to the sanctions imposed by the university, individuals who have violated state and federal law regarding possession, use, and/or distribution of alcohol and other drugs may be referred by the university to the appropriate authorities for arrest and prosecution.

-In order to provide a safe and healthy environment for all of our faculty, staff and students, the university maintains a smoke-free policy.
+To provide a safe and healthy environment for all of our faculty, staff and students, the university maintains a smoke-free policy.
 Questions regarding the smoke-free policy should be directed to Risk Management at (213) 740-6204.

 Special requirements for those working on or with federal contracts and grants